-Often times the common misconception is that 5S/lean initiatives are only suited for manufacturing processes.
-If you think about this for a moment, implementing 5S for just one side of the office or for one profession seems like a one-sidedness operation.
-In order to run efficiently wouldn’t you agree the entire organization should be on the same page?
+Often the common misconception is that 5S/lean initiatives are only suited for manufacturing processes.
+If you think about this for a moment, implementing 5S for just one side of the office or one profession seems like a one-sided operation.
+To run efficiently, wouldn’t you agree the entire organization should be on the same page?

-Businesses in all industries and services, ranging from healthcare to the government are using lean to make improvements within their organizations.
+Businesses in all industries and services, ranging from healthcare to the government, use lean to make improvements within their organizations.

 So what is lean?

-The core philosophy of lean, also known as 5S and the Toyota Production System (TPS) is the elimination of waste.
+The core philosophy of lean, also known as 5S and the Toyota Production System (TPS), is eliminating waste.
 Although waste can be easily identified in most workplaces, identifying waste of time and resources is a continual process.

 Let’s dive into what the lean process is not:

 Let us help you get on board to maximize the organization at your workplace!